damirm/dotfiles/README.md

     - [ ] firefox policy.json
     - [ ] firefox custom shortcuts
     - [ ] should I migrate some dnf packages to homebrew for fedora?
+    - [ ] add config for any other distro

 - all
     - [ ] install ubuntu multipass for both macos and fedora